amit-aromatic/anaconda/README.md

 (12) Permut : Generate all permutations of inputted characters in C++.

-(13) Calculator : A simple calculator in C++ which can solve expressions containing brackets and show step by step calculation
+(13) Calculator : A simple calculator in C++ which can solve expressions containing brackets and show step by step calculation.
-.

 (14) Chaos to Order : A simulation of mutating polygon's - From Chaos to Order

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~